TejaSin07/TejaSin07/README.md

 ## About Me
 - Currently working on full-stack and microservices-based applications
 - Exploring AI-powered systems and intelligent workflows
-- Learning advanced system design and AI integrations
+- Learning advanced system design and Retrieval-Augmented Generation (RAG)

 ---